-The command name(s) to be displayed.
+pattern The command name(s) to be displayed.

 This parameter can be specified with wildcards or with a full regular expression.
 Refer to appendix A for additional information about pattern matching and regular expressions.

+The following The following wildcards are supported:

+@ Matches any character(s).

+?
+Matches any alphabetic character.

+Matches any numeric character.

+The following g are valid name pattern specifications:

+@ Matches everything; all names.

+pib@ Matches all names that start with "pib".

 log2##4 Matches "log2004", "log2754".

 The following regular expressions are equivalent to the patterns with wildcards that are listed above:

-'.' 'pib.'
+'.' 'pib.' 'log2[0-9][0-9]4'

-'log2[0-9][0-9]4'

 By default, all command names are listed.

-Commands are logically organized in groups.
+group Commands are logically organized in groups.
 When listed, the commands can be filtered by group, that is, only those commands in the specified group are displayed.

 PROCESS Process control

 BREAK Breakpoint setting/listing/deleting

 DISPLAY Display memory/code/segments

 OBJECTS File mapping, Object freezing

 REGISTER Display/modification/listing of registers

-STACK Stack tracing, level switching MODIFY Modify memory/code/segments
+STACK Stack tracing, level switching

+MODIFY Modify memory/code/segments

 SYMBOLIC Symbolic file access

 VAR Variable definition/listing/deleting

 MACRO Macro definition/listing

-FUNC Predefined function information ENV Commands to list/show/alter the environment
+FUNC Predefined function information

+ENV Commands to list/show/alter the environment

 TRANSLATE Translate CM addresses to NM address

 CI Command Interpreter-related

-For producing I/O
+IO For producing I/O

 DUMP Open/close/purge/info on dumps

 ERROR Error management

-MISC Grab bag WINDOW Window related
+MISC Grab bag

+WINDOW Window related

-ALL | Q All groups
+ALL @ All groups

-Any number of the following options can be specified in any order, separated by blanks or commas:
+options f the following options can be specified in any order, blanks or commas:

 NAME Display command name only (default).

-USE Display command syntax, and

-summary of use.
+USE Display command syntax, and summary of use.

 NOUSE Skip the syntax/summary.

 PARMS Display parameter names and types.

 NOPARMS Skip parameter display.

 DESC Display a general description.

 NODESC Skip the description.

 EXAMPLE Display an example.

 NOEXAMPLE Skip the example.

-ALL | 0 Display everything.
+ALL @ Display everything.
 Same as:

 NAME USE PARMS DESC EXAMPLE

-PAGE Page eject after each command

-definition.
-Useful for paged (listfile)
+PAGE Page eject after each command definition.
+Useful for paged (listfile) output.

-output.

 NOPAGE No special page ejects. (default)

+If none of the entions above are specified NAME is displayed by default.
+If